EB 5 Immigration Attorney

-If you are currently within the U.S., you can submit a Form I-526, which is the Immigrant Petition for Alien Investor, and a Form I-485 (the application to become a lawful permanent resident) at the same time.
+If you are currently within the U.S., you can submit a Form I-526, which is the Immigrant Petition for Alien Investor, and a Form I-485 (the application to obtain a lawful permanent resident status) at the same time.
 If you are outside the U.S., you must go through consular processing in order to complete the EB 5 process.
 This involves traveling to a designated U.S. embassy or consulate between submitting your I-526 and I-485 forms.

 Once there, you will complete an online DS-260 immigrant visa application and interview with a consular officer who will ask questions about your background, your plans, and your investment.
 This process is used to determine whether you have a legitimate case.

 A qualified EB-5 immigration lawyer can provide invaluable assistance when you are intending to get a green card (also known as “permanent residence”) using this method.
 U.S. immigration law is complex, so having a knowledgeable attorney to help you understand the requirements and guide you through the process is vital.

 Understanding the EB5 Process

 The EB5 process can be a complicated one, and it is best to consult with an expert immigration attorney to ensure your paperwork and supporting documentation is in order.
 Your I-485 (application for a green card or “permanent resident status”) and I-526 forms can only be filed at the same time if your priority date (which is the date the USCIS receives your petition) is current.
 A monthly bulletin regarding the final action dates of each category of the green card is released every month by the Department of State.